 - Chiropractor - A chiropractor is a health care professional who helps people manage back pain, arthritis, and stiffness in muscles and joints.
 They make use of massage, exercises, and hands-on manipulation of the affected areas.

 - Dental Assistants and Hygienists - As a dental assistant, you'll help hygienists and dentists with their duties by processing x-rays and preparing equipment.
 Dental hygienists provide dental care in the form of cleanings, examinations for oral problems, and guidance on how to prevent cavities.

-- Dentist - Dentists diagnose and treat oral conditions and problems with people's teeth.
+- Dentist - Doctors of dentistry, or dentists diagnose and treat oral conditions and problems with people's teeth.
 Their duties involve filling cavities, extracting bad teeth, and performing procedures such as root canals, crowns, and oral surgeries.

 - Dietitians and Nutritionists - As a dietitian or nutritionist, you'll provide guidance to people on getting proper nutrition for optimum health.
 You'll also advise people what to eat to help them manage various diseases and health conditions.

 - Doctor - Medical doctors treat patients by diagnosing diseases and health issues.
 Doctors can specialize in a wide variety of fields such as cardiology, pediatrics, or geriatrics, or they can work as general practitioners.

 - Emergency Medical Technician - If you can perform well under pressure in a fast-paced environment, then a career as an emergency medical technician might be the right choice for you.
 EMTs transport patients to medical facilities while delivering stabilizing and often life-saving care.

 - Licensed Practical Nurse - As a licensed practical nurse (LPN), your job duties will include taking patients' vital signs, helping them with personal hygiene, working with medical equipment, and giving medication.